-Repeat the experiment described above, where you start with %-similar-wanted = 90% and slowly decrease it as the model runs.
+- Select the square-x visualization in the Interface.
+Now unhappy households are drawn as x while happy ones are squares. - Repeat the experiment described before, where you start with %-similar-wanted = 90% and slowly decrease it as the model runs.